triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 Indicates the time interval used for each measurement in milliseconds.
 The perf analyzer will sample a time interval specified by -p and take measurement over the requests completed within that time interval.

-The default value is `5000`.
+The default value is `5000` msec.

 ##### `--profile-export-file <file>`

 Specifies the path where the perf_analyzer profile export will be generated.
-By default, the profile export will be to profile_export.json.
-The genai-perf file will be exported to profile_export_file>_genai_perf.csv.
-For example, if the profile export file is profile_export.json, the genai-perf file will be exported to profile_export_genai_perf.csv.
+By default, the profile export will be to `profile_export.json`.
+The genai-perf file will be exported to `<profile_export_file>_genai_perf.csv`.
+For example, if the profile export file is `profile_export.json`, the genai-perf file will be exported to `profile_export_genai_perf.csv`.

 ##### `--request-rate <float>`